GeeTyler/2023_S1_02_Money_Minder/README.md

 #### Overview:

-In today's world, finance has many departments.
-An individual can find it quite hard to manage their finances on different applications and keep track with all purchases and investments made.
-Our goal was to create a single web application that merges all the functions together, making it easier for the user to manage their finances.
-This web application can also be used by big companies to manage their reciepts.
+In today's complex and interconnected world, managing personal finances can be a daunting task.
+With numerous financial applications available, individuals often find it challenging to keep track of their purchases, investments, and overall financial health.
+Recognizing this problem, our team set out to develop a comprehensive web application that consolidates all these functions into a single, user-friendly platform.
+Our primary objective was to simplify the process of managing finances for individuals.
+By integrating various financial functions into a single web application, we aimed to streamline the entire process and eliminate the need for users to navigate multiple platforms.
+This innovative solution not only benefits individuals but also serves as a powerful tool for big companies to efficiently manage their receipts.

 #### Key Features: